STAT545-UBC/STAT545-UBC-original-website/packages03_activity_part2.md

           %\usepackage[utf8]{inputenc}
         ---
 * Now we can add the actual *Rmarkdown* of our vignette.
 This should show realistic usage -- usually something beyond the scope of the examples typically found in a help file.
 In packages that are more sophisticated than `gameday`, it's fair to say that a vignette is where you show how to combine several functions from your package to accomplish something interesting to your audience.
 * Once you have your vignette in an acceptable state it is time to turn the *Rmarkdown* source into the vignette as the R package expects it.
-Since vignettes may take a long time to complile, this is **not** automatically done by *Build & Reload*.
+Since vignettes may take a long time to compile, this is **not** automatically done by *Build & Reload*.
 Instead, use `devtools:build_vignettes()`.
 This puts all required files in the folder `inst/doc`.
 * You can now *Build & Reload* your package, it will also make the vignette available.
 To view it, simply use `browseVignettes(package="gameday")`.

 ### Publish on GitHub